SUBARU WRX STI

 The more responsive brakes are housed in new 18-inch alloy wheels which are 15 per cent stiffer than those found on the earlier model and each 1kg lighter.
 The new wheels achieve a greater balance between reduced weight, component strength and reliability, and aerodynamics.
 The WRX STI is equipped with custom-made 245/40 R18 high-performance Dunlop SP Sport Maxx tyres.

-The WRX STI retains Subaru’s legendary Symmetrical All-Wheel Drive (AWD) system with a centre differential, which allows drivers to safely exploit the car’s high levels of traction, stability and agility.
+The WRX STI takes one of Subaru’s signature features to the max.
+The legendary Symmetrical All-Wheel Drive (AWD) system has a centre differential, which allows drivers to exploit its high levels of traction, stability and agility.

-Combined with its manual transmission, the WRX STI features a centre differential incorporating a viscous limited-slip differential (LSD).
-The basic torque distribution is set at 50 / 50 per cent front / rear and whenever a front or rear wheel slips the viscous coupling adjusts the torque distribution to optimise traction.
+Combined with manual transmission and a viscous limited-slip differential, the basic torque distribution is set at 50:50 front to rear – should a front or rear wheel slip, the viscous coupling adjusts the torque distribution to optimise traction.
 The system employs a torque vectoring system to further improve traction and grip at front and rear.

-In the previous-generation model, the centre differential operated in one of two modes, manual or auto mode.
-The new model gives the driver a manual mode plus three pre-set ‘Auto’ modes to choose from, according to road and track conditions and driver preference.
+In the previous-generation STI, the centre diff operated in one of two modes, manual or auto.
+The new model gives the driver a manual mode plus three pre-set automatic modes to choose from, according to road or track conditions and driver preference.

 ‘Auto’ Mode, the default setting, provides the best balance between agility and traction for everyday driving conditions.
 ‘Auto+’ Mode limits torque in order to improve traction on slippery road surfaces and when stability is most important.
 ‘Auto-’ Mode increases steering responsiveness and allows more torque to be distributed to the rear of the car, allowing a greater degree of agility and throttle adjustability.